cdlhub/documentation/md/FinancialModule.md

 * **fm_programme**: defines how coverages are grouped into accounts and programmes
 * **fm_profile**: defines the layers and terms
 * **fm_policytc**: defines the relationship of the contract layers
+* **fm_xref**: specifies the summary level of the output losses
+*
 This section explains the design of the Financial Module which has been implemented in the **fmcalc** component.
-* Runtime parameters and usage instructions for fmcalc are covered in [Reference Model](ReferenceModel.md).
+* Runtime parameters and usage instructions for fmcalc are covered in [4.1 Core Components](CoreComponents.md).
-* The formats of the input files are covered in [Input Data](Inputtools.md).
+* The formats of the input files are covered in [4.3 Data Conversion Components](DataConversionComponents.md).

 In addition, there separate github repository [ktest](https://github.com/OasisLMF/ktest) which is an extended test suite for ktools and contains a library of financial module worked examples provided by Oasis Members with a full set of input and output files (access on request).